-2. Board decisions:
+2. Board decisions

 - a.
 Will we use the patronage refund system? yes/no - b.
 Why are we proposing this change?
 Clarify values about patronage: tax planning tool, source of capital, member benefit. - c.
 Will all patrons be eligible for refunds or only member patrons? - d.
 Will there be a plan for retained allocated patronage to be refunded?

-One advantage food cooperatives have in withholding retained patronage is that almost all members never paid tax on it and already received some cash.
+(One advantage food cooperatives have in withholding retained patronage is that almost all members never paid tax on it and already received some cash.
 This removes the basic fairness argument that agricultural cooperatives must face since their members normally did pay tax on the retained patronage.
 If your cooperative does plan to revolve back this equity, it should lay out a plan for it.
-If it does not plan to revolve it back, that should be made clear.
-Most cooperative members should be receptive to the idea that they get some cash back and the rest is an easy way to avoid paying taxes and keeping the money in the cooperative working for them. - e.
+If it does not plan to revolve it back in the near future, that should be made clear.
+Most cooperative members should be receptive to the idea that they get some cash back and the rest is an easy way to avoid paying taxes and keep the money in the cooperative working for them.)

+e.
 Will the basis be tax or book net income?
-IRS prefers tax and that is what most co-ops use. - f.
-Can patronage refunds be used to make any share payments due?
-What process is in place for member informed consent? - g.
-Do we want to set up a fund for members who do not want their refunds to donate their refund checks?